The Equifax Data Breach of 143 Million Consumers should place CyberSecurity at The Front of Your Mind

 What does this mean?

-- They word “potential” is used here because they probably aren’t certain of the breadth of information that the criminals took off of their systems.
+- Within the Equifax Data Breach, they word “potential” is used here because they probably aren’t certain of the breadth of information that the criminals took off of their systems.
 If I go into your computer and I have access to files on your computer without your knowledge, it’s not like you can count the number of files I copied or took off of the computer.
 The word “potential” in this case means that the systems that they found to have been exposed most likely account for the records of 143 million people.
 That’s a LOT of people’s personal information to have access to!

 - Most consumers are familiar with Equifax as one of the “Big 3” credit reporting agencies next to TransUnion and Experian.
 You know, where you go to check your credit score?
 So when we think about Equifax we think about the systems that house all of our personal information inside our credit report.
 The statement above from the company says that their “core consumer and commercial credit reporting databases” as far as they can tell, show no evidence of being breached.
 I know Equifax has a myriad of businesses and services that they offer consumers.
 The company has over 9,000 employees worldwide so without doing too much digging and research it’s fair to assume that they do more than just offer credit reports.
 However, from this statement I assume that the systems where my credit report sits were essentially untouched.